-- 93 The security objectives of the TOE cover principally the following aspects: - · integrity and confidentiality of assets, - protection of the TOE and associated documentation during development and production phases, - provide random numbers, - provide cryptographic support and access control functionality. - A summary of all security objectives is provided in Table 5. - Note that the origin of each objective is clearly identified in the prefix of its label.
+- The security objectives of the TOE cover principally the following aspects: - · integrity and confidentiality of assets, - protection of the TOE and associated documentation during development and production phases, - provide random numbers, - provide cryptographic support and access control functionality. - A summary of all security objectives is provided in Table 5. - Note that the origin of each objective is clearly identified in the prefix of its label.
 Most of these security aspects can therefore be easily found in the protection profile.
-Only those originating in AUG, and the one introduced in this Security Target, are detailed in the following sections.
+Only those originating in AUG are detailed in the following sections.